Forces a woman to continue a pregnancy with no exceptions for risks to her health, a lethal fetal diagnosis, or even in cases of rape.

 Is a one-size-fits-all mandate that ignores the uniqueness of each pregnancy and allows politics to dictate personal health decisions that should be left to patients and their doctors.

 This is not the first attempt to pass an abortion ban in Colorado.
-Politicians and special interest groups have repeatedly tried and failed to ban abortion more than ten times in the past decade.
+Politicians and special interest groups have repeatedly tried and failed to ban abortion multiple times in the past decade.

 Coloradans have rejected abortion bans at the ballot box 3 times in the last 12 years.